Look up and Live—Power Line Safety

 Take care with ladders and long handheld tools.

 Carry ladders, paint rollers rain gutters, and other long objects so they are parallel to the ground.
 When it’s time to use them, raise and lower them carefully to avoid power lines.

 Adjust ladders and tools cautiously.

-Before adjusting extension ladders, paint rollers or other long tools, add your own height and make sure the total height will remain a safe distance of at least 10 feet away from overhead lines of 50,000 volts or less.
+Before adjusting extension ladders, paint rollers or other long tools, add your own height and make sure the total height will remain a safe distance of at least 20 feet away from all overhead power lines.
 As voltage increases, clearance distances also increase.
 Consult your local utility and the OSHA regulations at www.osha.gov for specific safety clearance requirements.